ginschel/translationsininterslavic/Evangelje_Jana_isv.md

 * **You are free to distribute and edit this translation**, including correcting any errors you may find.
 * All I ask is that **you credit me as the original translator**, and that **you clearly indicate any changes you make** when redistributing the modified version.

-To facilitate collaboration, I have uploaded the full translation as a **Markdown file in a [GitHub repository](https://github.com/ginschel/translationsininterslavic/Evangelje_Jana_isv.md)**, where editors can easily track, suggest, or make improvements.
+To facilitate collaboration, I have uploaded the full translation as a **Markdown file** in this [GitHub repository](https://github.com/ginschel/translationsininterslavic/blob/master/Evangelje_Jana_isv.md), where editors can easily track, suggest, or make improvements.

 ### Final Words